abdullah-azab/myapp/README.md

 this app is my first react app created to implement :

-  - designe patterns (singilton ,Observer).
+  - design patterns (singleton ,Observer).
-  - reusable and independint componants.
+  - reusable and independent components.
   - tested using Node js Api with Mongo DB .
   - deployed using gh-pages and firebase .